wizor2/getting_and_cleaning_data/CodeBook.md

 - "tBodyAcc-mean()-Z" is changed to "time_Body_Accelerometer-mean()-Z"

 ### Data table "tidyData"
-A data table named `allData` has class data.frame and it contains independent tidy data set with the average of each variable for each activity and each subject.
+A data table named `tidyData` has class data.frame and it contains independent tidy data set with the average of each variable for each activity and each subject.

 ### Procedure of clean up data
 1. Merges the training and the test sets to create one data set.